What drives someone to fund a 10,000-year clock buried inside a Texas mountain?

 November 2025: Blue Origin's first interplanetary launch.
 The ESCAPADE mission to Mars.

-Joy, grief, and achievement compressed together.
+Joy, grief, power plays, and achievement compressed together.
 Type 8 resilience: don't pause for processing.
 Integrate while moving forward.

 Bezos vs. Musk: Different Paths to Space

-Bezos: "Gradatim Ferociter"—methodical, protective, building infrastructure for centuries.
+Bezos: "Gradatim Ferociter."
+Methodical, protective, building infrastructure for centuries.
 The 10,000-year clock symbolizes patience measured in millennia.
+Blue Origin may beat SpaceX to the Moon.

 Musk: Urgent, public, racing against perceived extinction timelines.
 Mars colonization as species insurance.

 Both want humanity in space.
-Bezos approaches it like Amazon—humanity-obsessed, infrastructure-first, playing infinite games.
-Musk approaches it like crisis response—move fast, accept failures publicly, maintain urgency.
+Bezos approaches it like Amazon: customer-obsessed, infrastructure-first, playing infinite games.
+Musk approaches it like crisis response: move fast, accept failures publicly, maintain urgency.

 Net worth competition matters less than legacy competition.
 Who will history remember as making humanity multiplanetary?